 Our regulation will extend to:

 - providers: firms that enter into and administer funeral plan contracts (including those sold before FCA regulation)

-If you undertake any of these activities, and wish to continue doing so once our regulation comes into force in July 2022, you will need to apply for our authorisation or become an appointed representative (AR).
+If you undertake any of these activities, and wish to continue doing so once our regulation comes into force on 29 July 2022, you will need to apply for our authorisation or become an appointed representative (AR).

 Continuing with regulated activity without appropriate authorisation (if you’re not an exempt person) is a criminal offence.
 If you're a provider of funeral plans and don't intend to apply for authorisation, please contact us now to let us know.